carlosonunez/blog.carlosnunez.me/content/post/youre-a-better-engineer-than-you-think.md

 ## I hate checklists.

 I can't help but feel that every other day, I come across a blog post from a programmer or engineer that I've never heard of telling me 15 nicely-edited reasons why I'm not worthy of my job.
 I've never used Haskell.
-I don't know what <code>git stack</code> does or how to untangle complicated head conflicts from rogue <code>git commit -force</code>s.
-My <code>.vimrc</code> is really, really plain, and I still don't know how to write an emacs plugin despite having used it intermittently for the last three years.
+I don't know what `git stack` does or how to untangle complicated head conflicts from rogue `git commit -force`s.
+My `.vimrc` is really, really plain, and I still don't know how to write an emacs plugin despite having used it intermittently for the last three years.

 Hell, I think if I tell anyone at any conference that I don't watch Star Trek, don't play video games and actually love being a Windows engineer (or simply show them my relatively barren Github profile), I'll be blacklisted by every professional computing community out there.